Uber, Lyft start picking up passengers at Logan Airport

 A spokeswomen for Boston Mayor Walsh said despite the change, the city understands the concern of taxi drivers.

 Uber’s biggest rival, Lyft, reached an agreement with Massport two weeks ago to pick up passengers at the airport.
-That service also begins Wednesday.
+That service also began on Wednesday.

 Both companies were already able to bring passengers to Logan.
 But Boston had been one of the last large airports in the country to not allow such services to pick up passengers.